demingongo/linuxstuff/arch_install_linux.md

 ### Requirements

-1. SHould be "arch-chroot"ed in the disk where [base](https://archlinux.org/packages/core/any/base/) was installed.
+1. Should be "arch-chroot"ed in the disk where [base](https://archlinux.org/packages/core/any/base/) was installed.

 ### What it does?